-Fujifilm X70 versus Sony RX100 V
+Fujifilm X70 vs Sony RX100 V

-The Fujifilm X70 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in January 2016 and October 2016.
+The Fujifilm X70 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2016 and October 2016.
 Both the X70 and the RX100 V are fixed lens compact cameras that are based on an APS-C (X70) and an one-inch (RX100 V) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Fujifilm X70 vs Sony RX100 V